howl-editor/howl/site/source/doc/manual/files.md

 So what do you do if you just want to create a new buffer, that will eventually get saved to a new file?
 Well, there is a `new-buffer` command available for this, which will create a new buffer without an associated file, that you can later save to a named file.
-This is not bound to any key by default however, and the reason for that is that it's not considered that useful.
+This is bound to `ctrl_n` by default, even though it's not considered that useful.
 Most of the time when you want to create a new file, you already know what the file should be named.
 And as is the case with some other editors, such as Emacs or Vim, it is not a requirement for a file to actually exists in order to successfully open